slsa-framework/slsa/docs/spec/v1.0/distributing-artifacts.md

 -   **Publish attestations in a transparency log**: Once a build has been made, the resulting attestation (or a hash of the attestation and a pointer to where it is indexed) SHOULD be published to a third-party transparency log that exists outside the source repository and package registry.
+Not only are transparency logs are guaranteed to be immutable, but they also more easily enable monitoring.
+Requiring the presence of the attestation in a monitored transparency log during verification helps ensure the attestation is trustworthy.
 -   **Publish attestations alongside source releases in the source repository**: For ecosystems where source releases are commonly published to source repositories as well as to package registries (such as GitHub